bmwcarit/joynr/tests/inter-language-test-jee/InterLanguageTestJee.md

 Start the MQTT broker, and make sure it's accepting traffic on `1883`.

-Next, fire up the joynr backend service by changing to the `inter-language-test-jee` directory and executing `mvn -N -Pbackend-services jetty:run`.

 Then start up the Payara server by changing to the Payara install directory and executing `bin/asadmin start-domain`.
 Follow the instructions above for configuring the required managed executor service.

+When using primaryglobaltransport=mqtt (default), you need a connection pool for the database which shall be used by the backend to persist data.
+For this example, we'll create a database on the JavaDB (based on Derby) database which is installed as part of Payara / Glassfish:

+    bin/asadmin create-jdbc-connection-pool \
+        --datasourceclassname org.apache.derby.jdbc.ClientDataSource \
+        --restype javax.sql.XADataSource \
+        --property portNumber=1527:password=APP:user=APP:serverName=\
+        localhost:databaseName=joynr-discovery-directory:connectionAttributes=\; \
+        create\\=true JoynrPool

+Next, create a datasource resource pointing to that database connection.
+Here's an example of what that would look like when using the connection pool created above:

+`bin/asadmin create-jdbc-resource --connectionpoolid JoynrPool joynr/DiscoveryDirectoryDS`
+`bin/asadmin create-jdbc-resource --connectionpoolid JoynrPool joynr/DomainAccessControllerDS`

+After this, you can start the database:

+`bin/asadmin start-database`

+Next, fire up the joynr backend services:
+- When using primaryglobaltransport=mqtt, deploy the required war files:
+    - `bin/asadmin deploy <joynr home>/tests/inter-language-test-jee/target/discovery-jee.war`
+    - `bin/asadmin deploy <joynr home>/tests/inter-language-test-jee/target/accesscontrol-jee.war`
+- When using primaryglobaltransport=longpolling, change to the `inter-language-test-jee` directory and execute `mvn -N -Pbackend-services-http jetty:run`.

 Depending on whether only consumer, only provider or both should run as JEE applications, deploy the required WAR files: